inandankumarsingh/Project/README.md

 # New Project

-This project was created from local system. created by Nandan Kumar Singh
+This project was created from local system. created by Nandan Kumar Singh.